wuwowuyi/LLM-notes/Paper_Post training pipeline in Deepseek Math, V3, R1 and R1-zero.md

 GRPO algorithm.
 Diverse distribution of prompts, including reasoning and general questions.

-The key in RL is reward modeling.
+The key in RL is **reward modeling**.

 🤔 Use rule-based reward as much as possible, since the math verifier, code compiler are like "real environment", resistant to reward hacking.

 Model based RM, initialized from V3 SFT checkpoint.
-* for questions with free-form ground-truth answers, reward model determines whether the response matches the expected ground-truth. (🤔 question answering, Tldr, etc. But how to compute the distance between answer and response? like dot product of embeddings? )
+* for questions with free-form ground-truth answers, reward model determines whether the response matches the expected ground-truth. (🤔 question answering, tldr, etc. But how to compute the distance between answer and response? use reward model to give a score? ~~or like dot product of embeddings?~~ )
 * for questions without ground-truth, like creative writing, reward model provides feedback (🤔 reward model trained to give a scalar score?)

 🤔 Also, it reads like the accepted answer in a preference pair data point includes chain-of-thought to encourage model to follow.